-magnetic roller.
-The doctor blade consists of a metal bar that sits next to the Magnetic roller sleeve, with a rubber blade attached to it that rides under the roller.
+The toner supply housing consists of the toner supply, magnetic roller and doctor blade which mounts directly next to the magnetic roller.
+The doctor blade consists of a metal bar that sits next to the Magnetic roller, with a rubber blade attached to it that rides under the roller.
 It is the pressure of this rubber blade against the magnetic roller that controls the amount of toner on the magnetic roller.

 Before cleaning the toner supply, first rotate the magnetic roller by hand and observe the layer of toner applied to the magnetic roller.
 The toner should form an even consistent layer of toner with no clumps or lumps showing.
-Should the layer of toner be roller.
-The toner should form an even consistent layer of toner with no clumps or lumps showing.
-Should the layer of toner be thicker in some areas the magnetic roller should be cleaned using our Magnetic Roller Cleaner (MRC-16) or 99% pure Isopropyl alcohol.
+Should the layer of toner be thicker in some areas the magnetic roller should be cleaned using 99% pure Isopropyl alcohol (FR-8 Film Remover).
 Always remove the roller for cleaning and make sure it is completely dry before re-installing it.
-If there are small areas without toner on the Magnetic roller sleeve that show up as circular lines, the Doctor Blade (DB-BX) is worn out and should be replaced.
-If the sleeve is worn - replace it with a new MRS-BX.
+If there are small lines of no toner on the magnetic roller sleeve, the Doctor Blade must be either cleaned, or replaced.